Quickback Docs

 Route pattern: {METHOD} /:id/{actionName}

-POST /applications/:id/advance-stage
+POST /applications/:id/advance

 POST /applications/:id/reject